 - the entire system operates under greater load.

-The rise in glucose is related not to a single factor but to a combination of processes.
+The increase in glucose is associated not with a single factor but with a combination of processes.

 Decreased utilization by muscles.
-After eating, it is primarily the muscles that take up most of the glucose.
-In cases of low activity, stress, or lack of sleep, this process slows down.
+After eating, it is the muscles that take up 70–80% of glucose.
+With low activity, stress, or lack of sleep, this process slows down.

 Decreased insulin sensitivity.
-Cells begin to respond less effectively to the signal, causing glucose to remain in the blood longer.
+Cells start to respond less effectively to the signal, so glucose remains in the blood longer.
+For example, with the same glucose level of 5.3 mmol/L, insulin may already be 12–16 μU/mL.

-As a result, glucose levels rise not due to diet but due to decreased system efficiency.
+As a result, the glucose level rises not due to diet but due to decreased system efficiency.

-Glucose may remain within reference ranges due to compensation.
-For example, the body increases insulin to keep it within normal limits.
+Glucose can remain within reference ranges due to compensation.
+For example: glucose 5.2–5.4 mmol/L with insulin 12–18 μU/mL.

 This means: